Council approves $16 million for Helene recovery

 with additional reporting by Brionna Dallara

 Asheville City Council unanimously approved 12 contracts at its Nov.
 12 meeting to help the city recover from Tropical Storm Helene.
-The contracts, passed 6-0, total about $16.3 million, including $14 million for repairing Asheville’s water system, $1.2 million for solid waste disposal and debris removal, and $850,000 for meals and lodging for emergency responders.
+The contracts, which passed 7-0, total about $16.3 million, including $14 million for repairing Asheville’s water system, $1.2 million for solid waste disposal and debris removal, and $850,000 for meals and lodging for emergency responders.

 A contract that partners with Illinois-based Hagerty Consulting Inc. for recovery management services is capped at $1 million.